Skip navigation

 You may have heard the term retrofit regarding parts of commercial facilities, such as a “lighting retrofit” or “electrical system retrofit.”

 We’re worked on commercial cooling and heating in Pickering, ON and the Greater Toronto Area for more than thirty years, so we understand all the goes into making beneficial changes for commercial and industrial HVAC systems.
+Our experienced team specializes in providing reliable installation and service for commercial clients, ensuring every project meets the highest standards of quality and performance.
+Our air conditioning services are tailored for commercial clients, including office buildings and shopping centres, to deliver optimal climate control and comfort.

 We’ll explain what retrofitting means and the ways it can benefit your commercial operation.

 Retrofit has different meanings in different contexts.
-For HVAC purposes, a retrofit is adding new components or technology to an already existing HVAC system rather than completely replacing the system.
+For HVAC purposes, a retrofit is adding new components or technology to an already existing commercial HVAC system rather than completely replacing the system.

 A retrofit will bring current equipment up to modern standards, which may be vital to match changes made in a facility.